Ahmed004-art/WEB-DESIGN---FINAL-PROJECT-DIT1101F/README.md

 ├── matches.html        # Matches Page
 ├── about.html          # About Us Page
 ├── contact.html        # Contact Page
-├── style.css           # Shared CSS styles
-├── script.js           # Optional JavaScript
+├── Images         # Images associted with site
 └── README.md           # This file
 ```

 ## Screenshots
 - **Home Page**: Features a welcome banner and animated news section.
-  (Imagine: A green header with navigation, central banner image of a football field, and scrolling news text below.)
+  ( A green header with navigation, central banner image of a football field, and scrolling news text below.)

 - **Players Page**: List of player profiles with images and details.
-  (Imagine: Card-like profiles side-by-side on desktop, stacked on mobile.)
+  ( Card-like profiles side-by-side on desktop, stacked on mobile.)

 - **Matches Page**: Tabular display of fixtures.
-  (Imagine: A simple HTML table with dates, matches, and results.)
+  ( A simple HTML table with dates, matches, and results.)

 - **About Us Page**: Text sections on vision, mission, and staff.
-  (Imagine: Headings with paragraphs and an unordered list.)
+  (Headings with paragraphs and an unordered list.)

 - **Contact Page**: Form and contact info.
-  (Imagine: Input fields for name, email, message, with a submit button.)
+  ( Input fields for name, email, message, with a submit button.)

 For actual screenshots, refer to the project booklet or view in a browser.